 Only under limited circumstances is the ability of employer to act affected by failure to reach agreement with employee representatives.
-For example, a trade union may refuse to grant its consent to termination of its member-in which case the employer would not be entitled to effect termination but rather would be entitled to file a respective claim with the court.
+For example, a trade union may refuse to grant its consent to termination of its member - in which case the employer would not be entitled to effect termination but rather would be entitled to file a respective claim with the court.

-§ 12.6 F. Must the employer pay for time spent on union business or allow leaves for union business?
+F. Must the employer pay for time spent on union business or allow leaves for union business?

 In general the employer does not have to pay for time spent on union business or allow leaves.
-However, the Law on Trade Unions provides that the elected officials of trade unions, who have not been excused from their principal work, under the collective agreement may be granted rights to execute their social obligations in the interests of the workforce during working time (not exceeding one half of the overall working time), as well as to take part in the trade union trainings preserving their average earnings.
+However, the Law on Trade Unions provides that the elected officials of trade unions, who have not been excused from their principal work, under the collective agreement may be granted rights to execute their social obligations in the interests of the workforce during working time, as well as to take part in the trade union trainings preserving their average earnings.
+106